A population-based approach to background discrimination in particle physics: Monte Carlo study

+As anticipated, the algorithm can be operated in unconstrained or in constrained mode, depending on whether step (c) in the pseudocode given in section \ref{MC} is included or not.

-As already pointed out in section \ref{GS}, the Gibbs sampler may be used to process an input collection of particles in order to obtain one or more of the following results:
+As already pointed out in section \ref{GS}, the algorithm processes an input collection of particles in order to obtain one or more of the following results:

-\begin{enumerate} \item Estimate the subpopulation PDFs from the input data set. \item Estimate the fraction of particles associated with a given process present in the input data set, e.g. the fraction of background particles. \item Assign individual particles a probability for them to originate from a given process, such as a hard scattering of interest as opposed to background, based on subpopulation PDFs estimated at step (1) as opposed to relying on predefined templates. \end{enumerate}
+{\roman{enumi}} \begin{enumerate} \item Estimate the shapes of the subpopulation PDFs from the input data set. \item Estimate the fraction of particles associated with a given process in the input data set, e.g. the fraction of background particles. \item Assign individual particles a probability for them to originate from a given process, such as a hard scattering of interest as opposed to background associated with low-energy strong interactions, based on the subpopulation PDFs estimated at step (i) as opposed to relying on predefined templates that only reflect average background conditions. \end{enumerate}

 Depending on the objective, it may be appropriate to run the algorithm in different modes.